 If you are Self Employed in Coventry it can be complicated further, as some lenders may take your net profit, whilst others are known to use your salary and divided.
 In some cases, you’ll find that lenders may even use your latest year, whilst others prefer an average over 3 years.

 Being mindful of your borrowing limits is important as this will help you determine what your ideal price range will be.
 Ou dedicated mortgage advice team will be able to advise you of the maximum mortgage available to you.
 Also, more importantly, together we’ll work out how much you can afford to pay back on a monthly basis.

-They say that homeowners rank moving home as one of the most stressful and daunting experiences to come across.
-But it doesn’t have to be this way!
+Some homeowners agree that moving home is one of the most stressful and intimidating experiences.
+However, it does not have to be this way!

-Once we’ve assessed your situation, our job is to handle all the legwork of the process.
-For instance, with advice from a mortgage broker in Coventry, your mortgage journey can be made stress-free.
-We can utilise our extensive panel of lenders to make sure you come out with the most suitable deal.
+Once we have assessed your situation, our job is to take care of all the legwork of the process.
+For instance, with the advice of a mortgage broker in Coventry, we can deal with the aspects of your mortgage so you can focus more on the move itself.
+Making your journey stress-free.
+We can use our wide range of lenders to make sure you find the most appropriate moving home mortgage.